decentraland/adr/docs/ADR-45-entities-v4.md

 We defined a list of changes to support v4 entities:

-- We will define required schemas for all entity types and every deployment will be validated against them.
+- We will define [required schemas][1] for all entity types and every deployment will be validated against them.

 - As there will be a transition period between v3 and v4 entities in the content server, when getting the deployments through lambdas we will need to transform any v3 entity into v4 format.
 Most probably that this change will only be needed for wearables names and descriptions.